 Bizora approaches tax research differently than legacy tools.
 Instead of keyword search through massive databases, you ask questions in plain English and get citation-backed answers in seconds.
 Every response links directly to the IRC, Treasury Regulations, IRS rulings, or relevant case law so you can verify without hunting.

-The platform has two research modes.
-Regular Search gives you quick, citation-based answers, perfect for confirming a code section or regulation.
-Deep Research goes several layers deeper: it breaks complex questions into steps, reviews multiple authorities, and builds a comprehensive, reasoned answer like a senior tax advisor would.
-The "View Steps" feature shows exactly how it arrived at each conclusion.
+The platform runs three research modes.
+Regular Search gives you quick, citation-based answers for confirming a code section or regulation.
+Deep Research goes several layers deeper: it breaks complex questions into sub-steps, reviews multiple authorities, and builds a comprehensive, reasoned answer the way a senior tax advisor would.
+Web Search Mode pulls in current guidance and updates beyond the static database, useful when you need to check a recent IRS notice or pending regulatory change.

 Pricing